podStation/podStation/README.md

 As such, I was searching for a cost effective solution to listen to podcasts on desktop operational systems, and also synchronize the list of podcasts between my home and work PC.

-There were solutions on the market, but I was thinking that I could build somthing myself.
+There were solutions on the market, but I was thinking that I could build something myself.
 Due to the projects I was working on at the time, I was learning font end development and also how to create chrome extensions.

 After some research, I decided a very cost effective way of keeping my list of podcasts in sync would be to use chrome's sync storage (in the order of Kilobytes) for extensions and chrome apps.